JetBrains/rd/README.md

 # RD

-Reactive Distributed communication framework for .NET, Kotlin (and soon C++).
+Reactive Distributed communication framework for .NET, Kotlin and C++ (experimental).
 Inspired by JetBrains Rider IDE.

 Motivation and brief course: